dkodnik/cot-faq/README.md

 - `{PHP.faq_has_subcategories}`: a boolean that states whether the current FAQ category has subcategories
 - `{PHP.faq_has_questions}`: a boolean that states whether the current FAQ category (even on the default page) has questions

-You can find further documentation about available tags and blocks under the `/docs` directory included with this plugin.
+You can find further documentation about available tags and blocks under the `/docs` directory included with this module.